Find Affordable College Courses

 After completing their Bachelor's Degree, manufacturing engineering graduates from Texas State carry an average student debt load of $24,774.

 Out of the 4 schools in the Southwest Region that were part of this year’s ranking, The University of Texas Rio Grande Valley landed the # 2 spot on the list.
-Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public school with a fairly large student population.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

 Women make up 50% of the manufacturing engineering majors at the school.